 Cancellation of bookings at The Hub

-To prevent the spread of the coronavirus through social contact in a busy space, we are cancelling and refunding all bookings for sports activities at The Hub, including school bookings, until the end of June, in response to Government and Public Health England guidelines.
+To prevent the spread of the coronavirus through social contact in a busy space, we are cancelling and refunding all bookings for sports activities at The Hub, including school bookings, until the end of July, in response to Government and Public Health England guidelines.

 We aren’t taking any further bookings until further notice.